JP211/RichAppDemo/README.md

 # RichAppDemo
-A demo app in swift/xcode using image assets, basic one page app structure
+A demo app in swift/xcode.
+Basic one page app structure using image assets.